 - What does my frequency capping look like?

-- Do I use a DMP that doesn’t rely on 3PC?
+- Do I use a DMP that doesn’t rely on third-party cookies?

-- Do I have a way to leverage my 1P data?
+- Do I have a way to leverage my first-party data?

 Test & Learn

-Buyers can use Safari and Firefox, which have already deprecated 3PC, as testing grounds to find solutions that work for you.
+Buyers can use Safari and Firefox, which have already deprecated third-party cookies, as testing grounds to find solutions.
 You can also use this time to evaluate creatives, formats, and performance metrics that meet your brand’s needs.

-- Do some creative assets work better for campaigns that run on non-3PC browsers?
+- Do some creative assets work better for campaigns that run on non-third-party cookie browsers?